phillipstallworthy/Tetravex/README.markdown

   using SVG, VML, Silverlight or Canvas, depending what is available in the browser.

-- The data for the tile numbers is retrieved with an Ajax call utilising the Dojo JSONP cross-site technique from a node.js application hosted on [Duostack](https://www.duostack.com/).
+- The data for the tile numbers is retrieved with an Ajax call utilising the Dojo JSONP cross-site technique from a node.js application hosted on [Joyent](http://phillipstallworthy.no.de/?size=10&tileDataCallback=callback).
 The code starts to asynchronously fetch the data early in game initialisation and a Dojo deferred reference is kept.
-The board and grid are drawn and then if the deferred response is not ready another function is added to the callback chain so that the tiles will be drawn when the server does return.
+The board and grid are drawn and then if the deferred response is not ready another function is added to the call back chain so that the tiles will be drawn when the server does return.
 If this all takes longer that 0.5 second then the data is generated locally.

 - Some of algorithms in the code are unit tested with the DOH Dojo unit testing framework.
 The function that drops a tile into its nearest square is tested, as is the function that resizes the board when then size is changed.

-- Each tile has a callback function attached to the onMouseDown event that keeps a reference to its Dojo movable object so that it knows the original coordinates of the tile in case it needs to be send back.
-The reference is kept by providing the call back function from within a closure.
-This causes the callback to keep a reference to data only available when the callback is registered, normally when called it only gets an event object.
-An alternative way to do this would be to use mouse coordinates in the event object and the function that finds the nearest square.
+- Each tile has a call back function attached to the onMouseDown event that keeps a reference to its Dojo movable object so that it knows the original coordinates of the tile in case it needs to be send back.
+The reference is kept by providing the call back from within a closure.
+This causes it to keep a reference to data only available when the call back is registered, normally when call backs are called they only get the event object.
+An alternative way to do this would be to use the mouse coordinates in the event object and the function that finds the nearest square.

 TODO: